Antoine227/my-awesome-project/README.md

 # my-awesome-project

-This awesome project is created to experiment git notions like clone, push and pull, not in this order...
+This awesome project is created to experiment git notions like clone, push and pull